-As of October 31, 2023, the Company had 10 million Series C Preferred shares, par value \$0.0001, authorized with 1.4 million Series C Preferred shares issued and outstanding.
-As of January 31, 2023, the Company had 2 million Series C Preferred shares, par value \$0.0001, authorized with one million Series C Preferred shares issued and outstanding.
-The Series C Preferred Stock shall rank senior to the Company's common stock, Series A Preferred Stock, and Series B Preferred Stock.
+As of April 30, 2024 and January 31, 2024, the Company had10 million Series C Preferred shares, par value \$0.0001, authorized, with 1,352,632 Series C Preferred shares issued and outstanding.
+The Series C Preferred Stock shall rank senior to the Company's common stock and Series A Preferred Stock.
 Each holder of Series C Preferred Stock is entitled to one (1) vote for each share of Series C Preferred Stock held on all matters submitted to a vote of stockholders.
-Each share of Series C Preferred Stock shall be convertible, at the discretion of the holders, after six months of ownership, into shares of common stock.
+Each share of Series C Preferred Stock shall be convertible, at the discretion of the holders, into shares of common stock.
 The number of common shares issued shall be at the rate of 30% less than the volume-weighted average price or \$5.00 per share whichever is less.